Degrees of incomputability, realizability and constructive reverse mathematics: Abstract

 \section{Abstract}

-There is a way of assigning a realizability notion to each degree of incomputability.
+We introduce a method for assigning a realizability notion to each degree of incomputability.
 In our setting, we make use of Weihrauch degrees (degrees of incomputability/discontinuity of partial multi-valued functions) to obtain Lifschitz-like relative realizability predicates.
-In this note, we present sample examples on how to lift some separation results on Weihrauch degrees to those over intuitionistic Zermelo-Fraenkel set theory ${\bf IZF}$.
+We present sample examples on how to lift some separation results on Weihrauch degrees to those over intuitionistic Zermelo-Fraenkel set theory ${\bf IZF}$.